 After adding the new or empty group, you can begin to add the contacts you would like to start receiving messages from your Drip Campaign to that specific group.
 Or, you can connect your Drip Campaign to a Keyword.

-Write your message(s) and add an image the same way you would on the New Message page.
-A preview of what your messages will look like will appear to the right.
+If composing your own drip campaign, write your messages and add images the same way you would on the New Message page.
+You can review your messages in real time in the phone to the right.

 Here are some great ideas when it comes to an effective SMS Drip Campaign: